TudbuT/qft/README.md

 - Connection between P1 and P2 is established.

 \*UDP is a connection-less protocol, there are no handshakes.
-The word "connection" is used here as an indicator that data is exchanged between the "connected" parties.
-The word "disconnect" is used here as an indicator that no more data is transferred between the "previously connected" parties.
+The word "connection" is used here as an indicator that data will be exchanged between the "connected" parties.
+The word "disconnect" is used here as an indicator that no more data will be exchanged between the "previously connected" parties.

 ## Tips 'n Tricks
 - You can add a number to the end of both of your commands (after the filename) to